 Bryn Ludlow is a PhD Candidate in the Joint Graduate Program in Communication and Culture at York University and Ryerson University.
-She is currently working at the Centre for Addiction and Mental Health (CAMH) as a Research Assistant supporting community outreach projects with the Northern Ontario Psychiatric Outreach Program at CAMH (NPOP-C).
-Bryn’s dissertation research involves an analysis of interdisciplinary audience perspectives on the formal and artistic qualities of digital stories by adopted youth, and youth in foster care in Canada.
+She completed a BFA at OCAD University in Integrated Media (2010), and a Master of Arts at McMaster University in Health & Aging (2012).
+Bryn’s dissertation research involves an analysis of interdisciplinary audience perspectives on digital stories by adopted youth, and youth in foster care in Canada.
 This work is a partnership with the Adoption Council of Canada, and CAMH.
 Continue reading

 brynaludlow at rogers dot com

 Aesthetics, Affect theory, Audience Theory, Body Mapping Research, Communication & Cultural Studies, Digital Media & Installation Art, Digital Storytelling, Equity & Diversity Outreach, Grounded Theory, Health Communication, Knowledge Translation & Mobilization

 2019 Expected, Ph.D.
 Communication and Culture, York University, Toronto, ON.
 Dissertation: Digital Storytelling with Canadian youth in foster care

 Since 2014, I have been a member of the Association of Registered Graphic Designers (RGD) as a student member .
 I was also a Student RGD between 2005-2008.
 Here are a few projects that I have completed since 2006: